cds-snc/gcds-docs/src/en/components/side-navigation/design.md

 ### Add navigation groups to the side navigation

-- Opt to include a second or third level with a navigaßtion group to the side navigation.
+- Opt to include a second or third level with a navigation group to the side navigation.
 - Use a hierarchical structure of up to 3 levels to categorize and order nav group items in a logical manner.
 - Nest items into categories consistent with the product’s information architecture.